 No. Dental implant surgery is minimally-invasive, especially compared to other surgeries like tooth extractions.
 Dr. Patel will also completely numb the treatment area before your surgery begins so that you won’t feel any discomfort.
-We even offer sedation options for patients who are nervous about their surgery, or who are very concerned about feeling pain and discomfort.

-However, once your numbing and sedation wear off, you will experience some pain and discomfort, along with bleeding, bruising, and inflammation around the surgical site.
 Dr. Patel will provide you with a set of recovery instructions that you will need to follow to speed up the healing process and minimize your pain.

 What Are Dental Implant Restorations?

 The term “dental implant” is often used to refer to both the implant, and the dental prosthetic that replaces your natural tooth.
 However, this is not technically correct.
 The term “dental implant” refers to the small piece of metal that is placed in your gums and jaw, and then heals and becomes a natural part of your mouth.

 The term “dental implant restoration” is what’s used by dentists to refer to the dental prosthetic that replaces your missing tooth.
 For simple, single-tooth dental implants, this is usually a porcelain dental crown.